 Municipal Historic Sites are listed on the City's Heritage Registry.
 The registry also identifies buildings and resources of significant historic value that have not received official designation.

-If you are interested in having a building or property listed on the Heritage Registry, or designated as a Municipal Historic Site, contact Planning & Building Services.
+If you are interested in having a building or property listed on the Heritage Registry, or designated as a Municipal Historic Site, contact Planning & Sustainability Services.

 The Yukon Government (YG) Department of Tourism and Culture has a designation process for sites of Territorial historic significance, some of which are located within Whitehorse.
 For information, visit the YG Historic Sites Unit webpage.